-(eE) Alternatives analysis.
-When any structural shoreline stabilization measures are demonstrated to be necessary, pursuant to above provisions.
+(e) Alternatives analysis.
 If the required geotechnical report identifies an erosion problem that needs management, an analysis of potential alternatives is required.

-(i) The report must review the feasibility of the full set of options available, describe the Formatted: Indent: Left: 0.5" feasibility and efficacy of options, and select the least ecologically impactful alternative that effectively addresses the erosion hazard.
-Alternatives evaluated should, at a minimum, include the following, in order of less impactful to more impactful: (A) Planting vegetation.
-Formatted: Indent: Left: 0.75", First line: 0" (B) Improving upland drainage.
-Formatted: Indent: Left: 0.75" (C) Beach nourishment.
-Formatted: Indent: Left: 0.75", First line: 0" (D) Relocating the threatened structure(s).
+(i) The report must review the feasibility of the full set of options available, describe the feasibility and efficacy of options, and select the least ecologically impactful alternative that effectively addresses the erosion hazard.
+Alternatives evaluated should, at a minimum, include the following, in order of less impactful to more impactful:

+(A) Planting vegetation.

+(B) Improving upland drainage.

+(C) Beach nourishment.

+(D) Relocating the threatened structure(s).

 (E) Implementing a nature-based solution.

-(F) Installing hard stabilization such as a bulkhead or seawall. (i) The chosen alternative must be shown to be: Formatted: Indent: Left: 0.5", Space After: 6 pt (A) Appropriate for the erosion issue identified Formatted: Indent: Left: 0.75", First line: 0", Space After: 6 pt, Add space between paragraphs of the (B) Consistent with the shoreline management policies for the shoreline environment same style designation it is proposed in.
+(F) Installing hard stabilization such as a bulkhead or seawall.

+(i) The chosen alternative must be shown to be:

+(A) Appropriate for the erosion issue identified

+(B) Consistent with the shoreline management policies for the shoreline environment designation it is proposed in.

 (C) Ameliorate the erosion hazard or otherwise adequately protect the primary structure from the erosion hazard.

 (D) The least impactful alternative.
-All proposal for new, enlarged, or expanded shoreline stabilization must demonstrate that they will be the least impactful to the shoreline natural process during the life of the shoreline stabilization structure or measure. (f) Ecological impact analysis.
-All proposals for new, enlarged, expanded, or replacement shoreline Formatted: Indent: Left: 0.25" stabilization must demonstrate that they will not result in a net loss of shoreline ecological functions for the life of the shoreline stabilization structure or measure.
+All proposal for new, enlarged, or expanded shoreline stabilization must demonstrate that they will be the least impactful to the shoreline natural process during the life of the shoreline stabilization structure or measure.

+(f) Ecological impact analysis.
+All proposals for new, enlarged, expanded, or replacement shoreline stabilization must demonstrate that they will not result in a net loss of shoreline ecological functions for the life of the shoreline stabilization structure or measure.
 This shall include a comparison of the alternatives analysis and a recommendation for the least ecologically impactful alternative.
-Consistent with the mitigation sequence, proposals shall include an assessment of the site-specific shoreline ecological functions and identify any critical areas, demonstrate avoidance, propose techniques to minimize unavoidable impacts, and include compensatory mitigation for unavoidable impacts as necessary to achieve no net loss of shoreline ecological functions. • Limit the size of stabilization measures to the minimum necessary.
-Use measures designed to assure no net loss of shoreline ecological functions.
-Soft approaches shall be used unless demonstrated not to be sufficient to protect primary structures, dwellings, and businesses.
-Ensure that publicly financed or subsidized shoreline erosion control measures do not restrict appropriate public access to the shoreline except where such access is determined to be infeasible because of incompatible uses, safety, security, or harm to ecological functions.
-See public access provisions; WAC 173-26-221(4).
-Where feasible, incorporate ecological restoration and public access improvements into the project.
-Mitigate new erosion control measures, including replacement structures, on feeder bluffs or other actions that affect beach sediment-producing areas to avoid and, if that is not possible, to minimize adverse impacts to sediment conveyance systems.
-Where coordinate shoreline management efforts.
-If beach erosion is threatening existing development, local governments should adopt master program provisions for a beach management district or other institutional mechanism to provide comprehensive mitigation for the adverse impacts of erosion control measures.
-(F) For erosion or mass wasting due to upland conditions, see WAC 173-26-221 (2)(c)(ii). (g) Additional standards for marine waters. (i) Master programs shall apply use regulations and development standards to limit stabilization along marine shorelines in order to avoid cumulative and site-scale loss of ecological functions caused by the disruption of the natural processes of erosion, transport, and deposition. (ii) Master programs shall protect shoreline development from erosion primarily by locating new development where it is not at risk of coastal erosion or bluff failure, per WAC 173-26-241 and WAC 173-26-226(1).

-sediment conveyance systems cross jurisdictional boundaries, local governments should
+Consistent with the mitigation sequence, proposals shall include an assessment of the site-specific shoreline ecological functions and identify any critical areas, demonstrate avoidance, propose techniques to minimize unavoidable impacts, and include compensatory mitigation for unavoidable impacts as necessary to achieve no net loss of shoreline ecological functions.

+(g) Additional standards for marine waters.

+(i) Master programs shall apply use regulations and development standards to limit stabilization along marine shorelines in order to avoid cumulative and site-scale loss of ecological functions caused by the disruption of the natural processes of erosion, transport, and deposition.

+(ii) Master programs shall protect shoreline development from erosion primarily by locating new development where it is not at risk of coastal erosion or bluff failure, per WAC 173-26-241 and WAC 173-26-226(1).